sibStephen/resume/README.md

 ## Compiling

 ```
-texliveonfly vinit_kumar.tex
+texliveonfly sibu_stephen.tex
 ```

-The above command generates a PDF with name `vinit_kumar.pdf` So basically, it would be `vinit_kumar.tex > vinit_kumar.pdf`
+The above command generates a PDF with name `sibu_Stephen.pdf` So basically, it would be `sibu_Stephen.tex > sibu_Stephen.pdf`